open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

        An example instrumentation using this approach is [SqlClient instrumentation](../../../src/OpenTelemetry.Instrumentation.SqlClient/TracerProviderBuilderExtensions.cs).

+       > [!WARNING]
-       **CAUTION**: The instrumentation libraries requiring state management are usually hard to auto-instrument.
+       > The instrumentation libraries requiring state management are usually hard to auto-instrument.
 Therefore, they take the risk of not being supported by [OpenTelemetry .NET Automatic
        Instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation).